 A. Filing a Complaint.
 Any person or legal entity, except entities such as law firms representing an undisclosed third party, may submit to NAD any complaint regarding national advertising, regardless of whether it is addressed to consumers, to professionals, or to business entities.
 All complaints (except those submitted by consumers), including any supporting documentation, must be submitted through NAD's online portal (https://portal.bbbnp.org/).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
 Challengers filing NAD cases should limit the length of their submissions to 30 pages excluding evidentiary exhibits and must identify all express and implied claims to be considered by NAD.
 A challenger in a complex track case may expedite the review of the contested advertising by waiving its right to reply (see Section 4.6(B)).